allan-tulane/sp25-assignment-01-momotheduckyy/assignment-01.md

   - 3e.
 (4 pts) Assume that we parallelize in a similar way we did with `sum_list_recursive`.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?
+Wirk here is O(nlog n) where n is how long the list is.
+The input list is recursively being divided in half and the algorithm is performing constant work.

+Span is O(log n) because the levels of recursion can work in parallel.
 .
 .
 .